-A NDP cannot be used to prevent development but gives an opportunity to identify the best ways to direct local planning towards community wants and needs, while protecting the natural environment and cultural assets, ensuring a more sustainable future for the community.
+NDP's cannot be used to prevent development but give an opportunity to identify the best ways to direct local planning towards community wants and needs, whilst protecting the natural environment and cultural assets, ensuring a more sustainable future for the community.

 The HPNDP sets out a framework against which all development in the Parish will be assessed.
+This happens once the Plan is 'made' and adopted by BDC.